Actual Freedom – The Actual Freedom Mailing List Correspondence

 RESPONDENT: ‘Is it possible to perceive without the enticements of the *sensation* of perception?’
 This is not a question for which I’m seeking an answer, but rather, if you will and for the sake of words, a kind of ‘apperceptive’ prompt against the normally obscurant operation of ‘meeting’/representing one’s world ala self-consciousness via the senses.
 Anyway, I’m putting that question to explain and ask another one: If one sees clearly the terminal mediacy of thought/feeling (its proxy or approximation for full consciousness, direct perception, the light-of-lights, saksin, apperception – whatever you want to call it), I am not clear what is the meaning then of ‘sensuousness’ as that term is employed by Richard and other ‘AFers.’
 After reading website definitions and various uses of the term and its derivatives in-context from Richard’s writings, I am still unclear.
 I mean, it still seems odd to speak of sensuousness at all.
 It seems as though y’all are pointing to some immediate sensuality, which is striking me as contradictory.
 Any help clarifying appreciated.
 Thank you.

 RICHARD: Welcome to The Actual Freedom Mailing List ... perhaps the most clarification is to be found in the very first words on the very first page of The Actual Freedom Web Site.
-Vis.:
+Viz.:

 • ‘Actual Freedom ...
 A New and Non-Spiritual Down-to-Earth Freedom’.
+(Actual Freedom Homepage).

 For example, the word ‘apperception’, as it is extensively used on The Actual Freedom Web Site, is not synonymous with the word ‘saksin’ which is sometimes translated into English as ‘the watcher’ ... apperception occurs when identity, by whatever name, is temporarily absent – as in a pure consciousness experience (PCE) – or permanently extinguished – as in an actual freedom from the human condition – and is best explained as consciousness being aware of being conscious (rather than the normal ‘I’ being aware of ‘me’ being conscious).
-Vis.:
+Viz.:

-• ‘apperception: the mind’s perception of itself’ (Oxford Dictionary).
+• ‘apperception: the mind’s perception of itself’.
+(Oxford Dictionary).

 Put simply: apperception is direct perception (perception unmediated by any identity whatsoever) which is the same thing as saying direct sensation – be it ocular sensation, cutaneous sensation, gustatory sensation, olfactory sensation, aural sensation or even proprioceptive sensation – because in the PCE, and in an actual freedom, only the sensate world exists in all its splendour and brilliance.